-Senior year should be a continued time for gaining leadership experience, fostering relationships with faculty and others who will write your letters of recommendation in the future, and ensuring that medicine is truly right for you, through clinical experience, self-reflection, and talking with mentors about your plans.
+Senior year should be a time to continue to gain leadership experience, foster relationships with faculty and others who will write your letters of recommendation in the future, and ensure that medicine is truly right for you, through clinical experience, self-reflection, and talking with mentors about your plans.
 It will also include finishing your thesis and determining what to do in your time after Princeton and before professional school.

 Schedule an Applicant Intake appointment to discuss candidacy.

 Come to Applicant Seminars in the spring, and apply in the early summer.

 Ask for letters of recommendation from Princeton faculty and staff prior to graduation.
 Use Interfolio to collect letters.